 Using tested exercise to determine every single workout has giving me instant feedback that I otherwise would have missed.
 It’s allowed me to see why in the past my results were always two steps forward/ one step back.

 It’s also made me realize that everything is subject to testing, everything.

 Where To Start?

 1) Learn how to move within your limits

 2) Learn how to test

-It's as simple as that.
-Put it to the test like I have and see if you come up with the same results.
-It's only going to make you better.
+It’s as simple as that.
+Put it in motion and see if you come up with the same results.
+It’s quite possible it will make you better too.